Donk Betting

 Calling = 66-22,A9s-A2s,KJs-K2s,QJs-Q2s,JTs-J2s,T7s-T2s,96s-92s,85s-82s,74s-72s,63s-62s,53s-52s,43s-42s,32s,ATo-A7o,KJo-K2o,QJo-Q2o,JTo-J2o,T9o-T2o,98o-92o,87o-83o,76o-74o,65o-64o,54o,43o,32o = 76.17%

 I think that that 3 bet bluffing range is optimistic and i dont bluff with all of those hands, everytime.
 So sometimes those hands are called, depending on the specifics.
 However my general strat has been to turn the weak non-suited aces into bluffs, and also bluff with suited connectors.
 I turn the unsuited aces into bluffs since I dont want to be guessing with weak top pair hands post flop (and the suited aces give me more options to bluff with slight or back-door equity and such post flop), and we have a blocker to his calling/raising hands.
-Honestly not 100% sure why I 3bet the suited connectors right now.... help!
+Honestly not 100% sure why I 3bet the suited connectors right now....
+What a Face help!

-REEBS77- Posts : 294
+Posts : 294

 Likes : 20